Have you ever taken a foreigner or a tourist home with you?

 The Art-scene in Tehran

-Staying around in Iran for two or three months is regrettably no option because we need to be in Belgrade in the beginning of august and because shipping the mobile making space took much longer then we expected.
-So we decide to explore the art scene of Tehran as thorough as possible to at least build a small network as a step up to future cooperation for MakeFactory.
+Staying around in Iran for two or three months is regrettably no option because we need to be in Belgrade in the beginning of August and because shipping the mobile making space took much longer then we expected.
+So we decide to explore the art scene of Tehran as thorough as possible.
 Our pick for the hostel is luckily bull’s eye.
-We meet the first night with Kimia, who is working as a poet and involved in theatre.
+We meet the first night with a young woman, who is working as a poet and involved in theatre.

-She recommends us to do the gallery hopping tour with Yasaman on Friday.
+She recommends us to do a gallery hopping tour on Friday.

 We discuss a hypothetical performance that came up in my mind and if it would be possible to show such a thing in Tehran.
 The idea was, to make a giant chador which can be worn by a group of at least 50 women and that looks like a moving sea with in the top parts the 100 wholes for the eyes that allow vision.
 Would it be possible to do this on the street?